maciejczyzewski/maciejczyzewski.github.io/_posts/2014-09-03-ascii-table-from-dictionary-in-python.markdown

 Surprisingly it got complicated because of variable lengths of the data.
-I _googled_ for 'standard' ways of doing this and I found suggestions like:
+I _googled_ for “standard” ways of doing this and I found suggestions like:

 [http://stackoverflow.com/questions/5909873/python-pretty-printing-ascii-tables][stackoverflow]